For Legal Teams

 Priority-scoped

-The report package can include structured findings, colorized key images, and custom anatomical illustrations in one litigation-ready PDF.
+The report package can include structured findings, colorized key images, and custom anatomical illustrations in one review-ready PDF.

 Step 4 - 5 · When testimony is needed